myslams/ReactApp/README.md

 Demo : http://ec2-52-53-167-255.us-west-1.compute.amazonaws.com
 Deployed o aws EC2 instance and running it using forever.

-The application is designed using nodejs, react, semantic ui( as a css framework) etc.
+The application is designed using nodejs, react, semantic ui( as a css framework), babel, webpack, jest etc.

 After npm install.
 Following are the commands.